open-source-labs/Chronos/README.md

 1. From the root directory, run `npm install`
 2. Run `npm run build`
-3. Depends on the environment, run `npm audit fix` or `npm audit fix --force` if prompted
+3. For Windows users, run `npm audit fix` or `npm audit fix --force` if prompted
 4. Open a new terminal and run `npm run dev:app` to start the Webpack development server
 5. Open a new terminal and run `npm run dev:electron` to start the Electron UI in development mode.
 6. Refer to `Examples` sections below to spin up example applications.